Autumn Colours in Melbourne

 For the show-stopping big guns though, you'll want to hit up these majestic places for an eyeful of fiery glory!
 The season for change lasts from March to May so make a date to visit some of the best places to see spectacular autumn colours in Melbourne.

-Where to See Spectacular Autumn Colour in Melbourne this Season
+Where to See Autumn Colours in Melbourne

-Reminiscent of Victorian era landscaping, you'll find in the gardens an ornamental lake, a cafe, a conservatory, James Cook's English cottage, a model tudor village, fairy tree, fountains, sculptures and a rotunda amongst its magnificent tree-lined avenues.
+Fitzroy Gardens is 64 acres of leafy brilliance on top of what was once a swampy creek draining into the Yarra River.
+Reminiscent of Victorian-era landscaping, you'll find an ornamental lake, a cafe, a conservatory, James Cook's English cottage, a model Tudor village, a fairy tree, fountains, sculptures and a rotunda amongst its magnificent tree-lined avenues.
+The perfect autumn escape!

-Find it: Wellington Parade, East Melbourne
+Location: Wellington Parade, East Melbourne

-Find it: 1-111 Carlton St, Carlton
+Location: 1-111 Carlton St, Carlton

-Alfred Nicholas Memorial Gardens
+3. Alfred Nicholas Memorial Gardens